RuwaidMuntajim/Portfolio-Website/README.md

 # Portfolio-Website
-This my First ever built project.
+This is my First ever built project.
 A Portfolio website using HTML and CSS.
-No Bootstrap, No Javascript
+No Javascript